goldmundchen/blog/_posts/2023-02-24-to-live-is-to-fight.md

 </p><p>
 Armed with the spear of Mars,<br>
 And protected by His shield;<br>
-Afoot with the winged sandals of Hermes,<br>
+Winged afoot with Hermes' sandels,<br>
-Mde of imperishable gold. <br>
+Made of imperishable gold.<br>
 </p><p>
 The moonlit sea, the raging storm,<br>
 His will and his domain,<br>
-Bend the sea——oh, God of waves!<br>
+Bend the sea———oh, God of waves!<br>
-——And guide him through wind and rain.<br>
+———and guide him through the rain.<br>
  </p><p>
-A disciple of Eros, young God of sexual passion<br>
+A disciple of Eros———young God of passion<br>
-And total destruction;<br>
+And total destruction———<br>
+Forever devoted<br>
-Forever devoted to the irrepressible forces of life.<br>
+To the irrepressible forces of life.<br>
 </p><p>
-Indeed, shall no law or word of man stand in his way,<br>
+Shall no law or word of man stand in his way,<br>
-And may this be his wealth: A spear and shield,<br>
+And may this be his wealth:<br>
-With which he is destined to rise beyond<br>
-All serfs——cowering at his knees<br>
+A spear and shield of the God of war,<br>
-———Calling upon their master and Great King.<br>
+Making him Great King.<br>
 </p>